hazelops/docker-selenium-video-s3/README.md

+# ⚠️This repository is not maintained⚠️
+# ⚠️This repository is outdated and deprecated⚠️

 # Selenium Video S3 Docker Image

 This image is based on the official selenium-video image, but it adds aws cli and logic to upload sessions to s3.